davidellavalle/Data---Report-week-1/README.md

 print(thistuple[-4:-1])
 ('orange', 'kiwi', 'melon')
 ```
-To the unchangeability of the tuple there is a workaround: you can convert the tuple into a list, change the list, and convert the list back into a tuple.
+**Unchangeability workaround**: you can convert the tuple into a list, change the list, and convert the list back into a tuple.
 ```python
 y = list(x)
 y[1] = "kiwi"